-You may be eligible to enroll in a new health plan outside of open enrollment if you experience life changes such as getting married, having a baby or moving.
-Theres a 60-day special enrollment period for those qualifying life events.
+You may be eligible to enroll in a new health plan outside of open enrollment if you experience certain life changes.
+There’s a 60-day “special enrollment period” for the following qualifying life events:

-Newly married: Planning to tie the knot?
-Getting married is a qualifying life event.
-If you or your spouse is uninsured, this is your chance to enroll in a new plan.
-Already have coverage?
-You may want to explore your new options as newlyweds.
-Together you may qualify for financial assistance (based on income) if you apply for a plan on NY State of Health™: The Official Health Plan Marketplace.
+Newly married*: This is your chance to add your new spouse to your plan.
+Even if you both already have coverage, you may want to explore your options as newlyweds.
+Together, you may qualify for financial assistance (based on income) if you apply for a plan on NY State of Health™: The Official Health Plan Marketplace.

-Just moved: Did you move outside of the service area of your health plan?
-Welcome to the neighborhood!
-You may be eligible to get a new health plan thats close to home.
+New home*: If you move outside the service area of your current health plan, you may be eligible to get a new health plan that is closer to home.

-Happy 30th birthday: If you are turning 30 its time to graduate to your own health plan!
-If you age off a parents plan (meaning youre no longer eligible to be covered as a dependent), you can enroll in your own plan so you dont have a gap in coverage.
+Your 26th birthday: When you turn 26 or “age” off a parent’s plan (meaning you are no longer eligible for coverage as a dependent), you can enroll in your own plan so you don’t have a gap in coverage.

-Other circumstances: If youre already enrolled in a Marketplace plan, having a change in income or household status that affects eligibility for premium tax credits or cost-sharing reductions may allow you to make changes under special enrollment.
-If your coverage ends due to a divorce, COBRA expiration, loss of eligibility for Medicaid or Child Health Plus, or you experience other more complex circumstances, you may be eligible for a new plan.
+Other Circumstances: Loss of coverage due to a divorce, COBRA expiration, loss of eligibility for Medicaid or Child Health Plus or other, more complex circumstances.
 Note: Voluntarily ending coverage or losing coverage that doesn’t qualify as minimum essential coverage DOES NOT qualify you for a special enrollment period.
-If you lose coverage because your premiums are not paid on a timely basis, the next opportunity to sign up will be during the next open enrollment period.
+If you lose coverage because your premiums are not paid on a timely basis, you will need to wait until the next open enrollment period.

-If youre unsure whether or not you qualify for a special enrollment period, please contact MVP at 1-800-TALK-MVP (825-5687) to learn more about your options.
+If you are unsure whether you qualify for a special enrollment period, please contact MVP at 1-800-TALK-MVP (825-5687) to learn more about your options.